-Georgia voters had the option to choose between voting in person on election day, in person early or mailing in an absentee ballot.
+Georgia voters have the option to choose between voting in person on election day, in person early or mailing in an absentee ballot.
 If you are planning to vote in person today, here’s what you need to know.

 [SPECIAL SECTION: Election 2020]